ghsanti/learn_python/README.md

 !pip install git+https://github.com/ghsanti/torch_practice -q
 ```

 Because PyTorch is quite hard to install for each version, you need to install it manually.
-Just see their matrix here.
+[Check their matrix here.](https://pytorch.org/get-started/locally/)

 For Linux, on CPU using `uv`, with the `.venv` activated: